 Music Director- Vishal Bhardwaj

 The movie, Dedh Ishqiya is a gem and so is the song mentioned above.
 Hamri Atariya is basically a Thumri song, first sung by Mallika-e-ghazal, one of the greatest singers of Hindustani classical music, Begum Akhtar.
-Thumri is a vocal genre or you can say a style of Indian music that is connected with dance, dramatic gesture, mild eroticism, evocative love poetry and folk songs especially from Uttar Pradesh.
+Thumri is a vocal genre, or, you can say, a genre of Hindustani music that is connected with dance, dramatic gesture, mild eroticism, evocative love poetry and folk songs, especially from Uttar Pradesh.
 Well, the above mentioned song has been modified by the lyricist and music director and it’s sung in purely different style by the singer to appeal the new generation.
 A few words about Rekha Bhardwaj: I am her fan since I listened ‘Namak Ishq Ka’ from Omkaara (2006), a song of great symbolism and deep meaning, sung in a quite deviant way.
-And since then I started to notice that she is quite cautious while choosing a song to sing, you just pick up any, Sasural Genda Phool from Delhi6 (2009) or Ghaghra from Ye Jawani Hai Diwani (2013) or Darling from 7 Khoon Maaf (2011).
+And, since then I have noticed that she is quite cautious while choosing her songs, you just pick up any, Sasural Genda Phool from Delhi6 (2009) or Ghaghra from Ye Jawani Hai Diwani (2013) or Darling from 7 Khoon Maaf (2011).
 She is a versatile singer.
-So just listen this song with a Nawabi and Awadhi touch and watch also as it has great dance by Madhuri Dixit and Huma Quraishi.
+So, just listen this song, that is imbued with the Nawabi and Awadhi touch, and watch also, as displayes the great dance of Madhuri Dixit and Huma Quraishi.

 3- Maula Mere Maula Mere

 Singer- Roop Kumar Rathod